coddelin/docs-v8-JsEngine/blog/v8-release-46.md

 ---
-title: 'V8 release v4.6'
+title: "V8 release v4.6"
-author: 'the V8 team'
+author: "the V8 team"
 date: 2015-08-28 13:33:37
 tags:
   - release
-description: 'V8 v4.6 comes with reduced jank and support for new ES2015 language features.'
+description: "V8 v4.6 comes with reduced jank and support for new ES2015 language features."
 ---
 Roughly every six weeks, we create a new branch of V8 as part of our [release process](https://v8.dev/docs/release-process).
 Each version is branched from V8’s Git master immediately before Chrome branches for a Chrome Beta milestone.
 Today we’re pleased to announce our newest branch, [V8 version 4.6](https://chromium.googlesource.com/v8/v8.git/+log/branch-heads/4.6), which will be in beta until it is released in coordination with Chrome 46 Stable.
 V8 4.6 is filled with all sorts of developer-facing goodies, so we’d like to give you a preview of some of the highlights in anticipation of the release in several weeks.